Hildegard Knef

-Early years
+Family and childhood

-Hildegard Knef was born in Ulm in 1925.
-Her parents were Hans Theodor and Friede Augustine Knef.
-Her father, a decorated First World War veteran, died when she was only six months old, and her mother moved to Berlin and worked in a factory.
-Knef began studying acting at age 14 in 1940.
-She left school at 15 to become an apprentice animator with Universum Film AG.
-After she had a successful screen test, she went to the State Film School at Babelsberg, Berlin, where she studied acting, ballet, and elocution.
-Joseph Goebbels, who was Hitler's propaganda minister, wrote to her and asked to meet her, but Knef's friends wanted her to stay away from him.
+Hildegard Knef was born in Ulm in 1925, the daughter of Hans Theodor Knef, a tobacco merchant of Flemish heritage and decorated First World War veteran, and his wife Frieda Auguste Knef (née Gröhn).
+When she was six months old her father died of syphilis.
+After that, she and her mother moved to Berlin where her mother worked in a factory and Hildegard attended middle school in Schöneberg.
+She began studying acting in 1940 at age 14.
+She left school at age 15 to become an apprentice animator with Universum Film AG.
+After she had a successful screen test, she went to the State Film School at Babelsberg, Berlin where she studied acting, ballet, and elocution.
+Joseph Goebbels, who was Hitler's propaganda minister, wrote to her and asked to meet her but Knef's friends warned her to stay away from him.